colonelpanic8/okcupyd/docs/setup.rst

    print(profile.looking_for.ages)
    print(profile.details.orientation)

-Most of the data for these attributes is loaded from the profile page, but it should be noted that this page is only loaded on demand, so the first of these attribute access calls will make an http request.
+The data for these attributes is loaded from the profile page, but it should be noted that this page is only loaded on demand, so the first of these attribute access calls will make an http request.